ttsirkia/koodisailo/README.md

 defined how many kilobytes each user can use to store their code snippets.
 The upper limit is two megabytes as all data is stored in the database.
 Default quota is 500 kB.

+## Version 3.1

+What's new in this version?

+### LTI version 1.3

+LTI version 1.3 is now also supported.
+It can be configured manually or using LTI Open ID Connect Dynamic Registration Protocol which is supported, for example, by Moodle to automate the whole LTI registration process simply by generating a single URL which is entered to Moodle.

 ## Installation